Central Andean dry puna: Setting

+In December 2023, scientists, for the first time, reported a recently discovered area on the current planet Earth, particularly in the territory of Puna de Atacama, which may be similar to ancient Earth, and the related environment of the first life forms on Earth - as well as - similar to possibly hospitable conditions on the planet Mars during earlier Martian times.

 Climate

-This ecoregion has a cold desert climate.
+This ecoregion has a dry climate ranging from cold steppe to cold desert.

 Flora

+Grasslands are dominated by species of the genera Stipa and Festuca.
 Typical high Andean wetlands are the Bofedales.
 These marshy areas are characterized by the presence of cushion bog vegetation.
 The Yareta grows in well-drained soils.
-Grasslands are dominated by species of the genera Stipa and Festuca.

 Central Andean dry puna is home to Polylepis species, including the Polylepis tarapacana, which is the woody plant that grows at the highest elevations in the world.

+The genera Menonvillea, Nototriche, Pycnophyllum, and Werneria are characteristic of the dry puna.

 Fauna

-Camelids, such as llamas, alpacas, vicuñas, are found in this ecoregion.
+Camelids, such as llamas, alpacas, & vicuñas, are found in this ecoregion.
 Other mammals include the cougar, Andean mountain cat, Andean fox, and the Andean hairy armadillo.

 Three of the flamingo species inhabit here.
 They are Andean flamingo, James's flamingo, and Chilean flamingo.
-Other remarkable birds are the Darwin's rhea, Andean condor, puna tinamou, puna teal, puna ibis and the Andean goose.
+Other remarkable birds are the Darwin's rhea, Andean condor, puna tinamou, puna teal, puna ibis & the Andean goose.

 Population and conservation

-Animals and plants find refuge in the protected areas of this ecoregion.
+15.3% of the ecoregion is in protected areas.
 Those include: